 A key policy area

 The EUs energy policy is one of the key areas where the IUT is actively working to watch and enhance the interests of the tenants across Europe.
-The EU webpage Clean Energy for all Europeans gives the background.
+The EU webpage Clean Energy for all Europeans, adopted in 2019, gives the background.

-The latest news from the EU on energy policy is available here.
+Updates from the EU on energy policy are available here.

 The European Union’s energy policies are driven by three main objectives: